Moccasym/Moccasym/README.md

 - Deployment

 ## AI Assistence
 As an enthusiast of artificial intelligence (AI), I have found working with ChatGPT (OpenAI's language model) to be particularly advantageous in assisting me with coding projects.
-I firmly believe that the ability to effectively communicate with AI and Effectively communicating with AI and formulating precise and targeted inquiries to elicit accurate responses, will become a crucial skill in the near future.
+I firmly believe that the ability to effectively communicate with AI and formulating precise and targeted inquiries to elicit accurate responses, will become a crucial skill in the near future.
 Moreover, ChatGPT/AI has the potential to be a valuable tool in the process of debugging and error detection.
 I am eager to continue my exploration of AI and its application in my future projects.

 ## Softskills
 - Teamwork